lutfullah32/hyperVTest/virtualization/windowscontainers/about/about_overview.md

 #Windows Server Containers

+Test updates for demo tomorrow!
 Applications fuel innovation in the cloud and mobile era.
 Containers, and the ecosystem that is developing around them, will empower software developers to create the next generation of applications experiences.

 Watch a short overview: [Windows-based containers: Modern app development with enterprise-grade control](https://youtu.be/Ryx3o0rD5lY ).